deepchecks/deepchecks/docs/source/nlp/usage_guides/nlp_embeddings.rst

   # Run the check
   TextEmbeddingsDrift().run(text_data)

-Note that any use of the ``TextData.calculate_default_embeddings`` method will override the existing embeddings.
+Note that any use of the :func:`deepchecks.nlp.TextData.calculate_default_embeddings` method will override the existing embeddings.

 Currently, deepchecks supports either using the ``all-MiniLM-L6-v2`` (default) model from the ``sentence-transformers`` library, or Open AI's ``text-embedding-ada-002`` model.
 You can choose which model to use by setting the ``model`` parameter